Money Heist: Season 3: Part 5 Volumes 1 and 2 (2021)

-Music

 Themes and analysis

 The series was noted for its subversions of the heist genre.
 While heist films are usually told with a rational male Anglo-centric focus, the series reframes the heist story by giving it a strong Spanish identity and telling it from a female perspective through Tokyo.
 The producers regarded the cultural identity as an important part of the personality of the series, as it made the story more relatable for viewers.
 They also avoided adapting the series to international tastes, which helped to set it apart from the usual American TV series and raised international awareness of Spanish sensibilities.
 Emotional dynamics like the passion and impulsivity of friendship and love offset the perfect strategic crime for increased tension.
 Nearly all main characters, including the relationship-opposing Professor, eventually succumb to love, for which the series received comparisons to telenovelas.
 Comedic elements, which were compared to Back to the Future and black comedy, also offset the heist tension.
 The heist film formula is subverted by the heist starting straight after the opening credits instead of lingering on how the gang is brought together.

-With the series being set after the financial crisis of 2007–2008, which resulted in severe austerity measures in Spain, critics argued that the series was an explicit allegory of rebellion against capitalism, including The Globe and Mail, who saw the series as "subversive in that it's about a heist for the people.
+With the series being set after the 2008 financial crisis, which resulted in severe austerity measures in Spain, critics argued that the series was an explicit allegory of rebellion against capitalism, including The Globe and Mail, who saw the series as "subversive in that it's about a heist for the people.
 It's revenge against a government."
 According to Le Monde, the Professor's teaching scenes in the Toledo hunting estate, in particular, highlighted how people should seek to develop their own solutions for the fallible capitalist system.
 The show's Robin Hood analogy of robbing the rich and giving to the poor received various interpretations.
 El Español argued that the analogy made it easier for viewers to connect with the show, as modern society tended to be tired of banks and politics already, and the New Statesman said the rich were no longer stolen from but undermined at their roots.
 On the other hand, Esquire's Mireia Mullor saw the Robin Hood analogy as a mere distraction strategy for the robbers, as they initially did not plan to use the money from their first heist to improve the quality of life of regular people; for this reason, Mullor also argues that the large following for the robbers in part 3 was not understandable even though they represented a channel for the discontent of those bearing economic and political injustices.